fath-nasrudin/personal-website-html-css/README.md

 # Personal Portfolio - HTML CSS

-This personal website only created by pure HTML and CSS.
+This personal website only created with pure HTML and CSS.